How Funds Are To Be Used

 Funds are raised from the following sources:

-3. Specific fundraising activities
+2. Specific fundraising activities;

-6. Specific, eg. for diseases such as Parkinson’s disease, peripheral nerve disease, myaesthenia gravis, etc
+5. Donations from the public to support research and training funded and conducted by the Foundation in respect of specific conditions, eg. for diseases such as Parkinson’s disease, peripheral nerve disease, myaesthenia gravis, etc